 One of the disheartening features of acne is the scarring which can be worse than the original problem.
 It is important to understand that acne scarring is difficult to treat and a combination of treatments may be necessary for the best result.
 Nevertheless, the benefits of successful acne scar treatment can include improved confidence in yourself and in relationships with others.
 Some options for improving acne scars include:

 - Chemical peels or phenol peel

 - Surgical excision

-Acne scars are often deep and pitted, and the purpose of these treatments is to smooth out the skin and reduce irregularities caused by the scarring.
+Acne scars are often deep and pitted.
+The purpose of these treatments is to smooth out the skin and reduce irregularities caused by the scarring.

-Treating acne scarring can be an emotional rollercoaster as the problem is highly individual and can be very difficult to treat.
-However, there are so many treatment options available that most people can see some improvement in their skin with dedication and the right Dermatologist.
+Treating acne scarring can be an emotional rollercoaster as the problem depends on each individual case.
+However, there are many treatment options available that most people can see some improvement in their skin with dedication and the right dermatologist.